one girl's quest to follow her heart... into her food

 Rennet- enzyme from the stomach of baby cows.
 Used in cheese making- especially softer cheeses.

-Stearic Acid- fat from cows and other animals
+Stearic Acid- fat from cows and other animals.
+In gum and food flavorings.

 Tallow- beef fat.
 In crayons, margarines, paintslipsticks, etc.